rhyslwells/Data-Archive/content/standardised/Confusion Matrix.md

 aliases:
 category:
 ---
-## Description

-- A Confusion Matrix is a table used to evaluate the performance of a [[Classification]] model.
+A Confusion Matrix is a table used to evaluate the performance of a [[Classification]] model.
 It provides a detailed breakdown of the model's predictions across different classes, showing the number of true positives, true negatives, false positives, and false negatives.
 ## Purpose

 - The confusion matrix helps identify where the classifier is making errors, indicating where it is "confused" in its predictions.